DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

 ### Challenge 2: conditions

 Another problem with the current system is that there's no way to do conditional binds, e.g. "Attempt to move the selection, and only if that movement succeeds, move the camera commensurately," which is the movement behavior in <i>Halo: Reach</i> when an object is selected.
-This is because we minimize (and often avoid) heap allocation within the control system by relying on a tuple of "requests," one per tool; when the same tool is invoked multiple times within a single frame, we either merge all of its requests into one, or have one supersede all of the others.
+There are two reasons for this.
+The first reason is that we minimize (and often avoid) heap allocation within the control system by relying on a tuple of "requests," one per tool; when the same tool is invoked multiple times within a single frame, we either merge all of its requests into one, or have one supersede all of the others.
 This in turn means that there can be no ordering between tools &mdash; no way to *know* that one tool was definitely activated before another.
+The second reason is that there's no way for tools to return any sort of "results," much less accept any such results as input.
+The only inputs that a tool can accept are the options accompanying the keybind, and in some cases the specific states of the input device (e.g. the direction and magnitude of a joystick or mouse movement).

-The current workaround is yet more hardcoded position: an "also move camera" checkbox on the "move selection" tool, for example.
+The current workaround is yet more hardcoded composition: an "also move camera" checkbox on the "move selection" tool, for example.

 This is another issue that a scripting language could solve, but forcing end users to work out (and often recreate) the full logic for every single tool and sequence of tools is, again, less than ideal.